As a person just trying to understand the industry and write her first manuscript, I found the class extremely helpful."

 This lesson will show you how to make four dramatic elements work for your story.
 You will learn the importance of research and be provided with some important resources.
 You will also learn techniques on how to craft your critical first page and tips to keep the pages turning.
 Then you will discover how to read like an editor and improve your publishing opportunities.
 You will look at the difference between proofreaders, copy editors, and critique groups.

 In this lesson you will explore the needs of publishing houses.
 You will discover how to improve your chances of publication through market research and uncover the resources other writers use to target publishers.
 Then you will learn how to submit your manuscript like a pro.
 You will explore query and cover letters and see how to grab an editor’s attention.
 You will also learn the correct way to format your manuscript.

 In this final lesson you will explore the business side of children’s publishing.
 You will learn how to get your books off of bookshelves and into the hands of your readers.
 Finally you will look at some of the ways you can continue to grow yourself as a writer.
 You will discover organizations and online communities that offer support to writers.

 Steve Alcorn is the published author of a wide range of fiction and nonfiction works.
 During the past decade he has helped more than 30,000 students turn their story ideas into reality, and many of his students have published novels they developed in his classes.
 His novels include the mystery A Matter of Justice, the historical novel Everything in Its Path, and the picture storybook Molly Builds a Theme Park.
 He is the author of the non-fiction books How to Fix Your Novel, Theme Park Design, and Write Your Life Story.
 When he isn't writing and teaching, Steve is the CEO of Alcorn McBride Inc., a leading theme park design company.

-Access to a library or bookstore that stocks children's books, Microsoft Word or other word processing software.
+You'll need access to a library or bookstore that stocks children's books.